steve019-chen/google-app-engine-static/README.md

 # google-app-engine-static
-Core Application for Static Website hosting on Google Cloud
+Application to host a Static Website on Google Cloud